 You will need a bachelor’s degree, preferably in HR management, for an entry-level HR position.
 You can then gain professional experience and become a Certified Employee Benefits Specialist (CEBS).
 It will definitely help your career to join a professional organization.

 Since this is an intellectually- demanding job requiring lots of research and an eye for detail to comply with complex government rules and regulations on compensation and benefits, the work pays very well.
 Average salary is about $65,000 a year with top earners exceeding $98,000.

 As an insurance sales agent, you will talk to prospects and sell insurance.
 You will help people choose the best policies and explain how they work.You might work directly for a single insurance company, insurance agencies, or brokerages.
 While you might spend time on the road to meet with prospects and clients, you will probably spend most of your time working in an office.

 Requirements are minimal.
 All you need is a high school diploma and to be licensed in the state where you are working.
 On average, you will earn about $50,000 a year, although, of course, if you are exceptionally good at lead generation and closing sales, you could earn six figures.

 Fortunately, we live in a land of abundant economic opportunities and even if you don’t have a high education level, you can always go back to school part-time or full-time to get up to speed.
+You can also look into online degrees.
 The main thing employers are looking for is someone who is interested in getting ahead in life and most employers provide extensive on-the-job training for careers where expert knowledge plays a significant role in being able to do the job.